Data migration

 7. Review all deployments.
 Remedy any errors, and redeploy if necessary.

 Congratulations!
-You have successfully completed the org merge!
+You've successfully completed the org merge!

 Keep in mind that the type of integration needed and your stakeholders’ requirements will dictate when you can start making changes.
 The earlier you can transition integrations that create or update records, the fewer times you’ll have to run through the org merge process.